Is Your Cooling Tower Safe From Legionella?

 Matt Welsh is the Vice President and Water Consultant at Chardon Labs.
 He helps consult a wide range of customers utilizing various methods of water treatment, from chemical to chemical-free approaches, large and small applications, and across a wide range of geographical influences.
 With 20 years of water treatment experience, including a wide range of troubleshooting and service in potable water and non-potable HVAC and industrial applications, he is an expert in water treatment chemistry for cooling towers, boilers, and closed-loop systems.

-Previous ArticleHow to Optimize the pH Balance of Cooling Tower Water Next ArticleLegionella Resources
+Previous ArticleBiocide In Your Cooling Tower Next ArticleLegionella Resources